debrouwere/espy/README.md

 Context finding is useful for two particular use-cases:

-* static site generation: all pages or blogposts, metadata and configuration reside in flat files, and you want to render that information to pages using your favorite template language
+* **static site generation**: all pages or blogposts, metadata and configuration reside in flat files, and you want to render that information to pages using your favorite template language
-* prototyping: you eventually want to hook up your front-end prototype to a proper back-end, but just to get started it'd be useful to pass on some dummy data to your templates without having to run a database or create a project in Rails, Django, Express or what-have-you
+* **prototyping**: you eventually want to hook up your front-end prototype to a proper back-end, but just to get started it'd be useful to pass on some dummy data to your templates without having to run a database or create a project in Rails, Django, Express or what-have-you

-For example, the [Jekyll](https://github.com/mojombo/jekyll) blog engine will automatically make all your blog posts and other metadata available to your templates under `page`, `post` and `content`.
-And Middleman, a static site generator, looks for YAML data in a `/data` subdirectory and passes that on to templates.
+For example, the [Jekyll](https://github.com/mojombo/jekyll) blog engine will automatically make all your blog posts and other metadata available to your blog its templates under `page`, `post` and `content`.
+And [Middleman](http://middlemanapp.com), a static site generator, looks for YAML data in a `/data` subdirectory and passes that on to templates.

 Espy helps you implement similar functionality in your own applications.
 Here's an example, using [Tilt.js](https://github.com/stdbrouw/tilt.js) to render the templates: